The best sewing room furniture provides unique quilt display ideas, quilt wall hangers, quilt stands and quilt ladders.

 This third generation cabinet sat in the garage for years.
 It had a good amount of dirt and grime on it.
 I decided to rescue it with a good sanding and coat of paint plus I added a set of rollers for ease in moving the unit around in my sewing room.

-This piece of sewing room furniture gave me hope so I then decided to apply the famous 'One Stroke' painting technique that Donna Dewberry developed.
+This cabinet added to my sewing room furniture gave me hope so I then decided to apply the famous 'One Stroke' painting technique that Donna Dewberry developed.
 It's a keeper now!

 The newly found piece of sewing room furniture proves to be the best sewing room organization unit ever and it was right under my nose.